Shelpin/DAppNode/docs/FAQS.rst

 FAQ´s
 ############################

-What are the hardware minimum requirements for DAppNode to work ??
+What are the hardware minimum requirements for DAppNode to work?
 ==================================================================

 It depends on the use you want to do with it, basically the number  of nodes / DApps that you want to host in it.
 A basic setup is at least 4 gbs RAM (ideally 8GBs) and a 200 GBs SSD disk, it is important that the disk is SSD, otherwise writing speed won´t be able to cope with the ETH chain sync.
 On top  of that requirements add capacity as needed to run the nodes  you wish to run.

-Can I run DAppNode in a laptop??
+Can I run DAppNode in a laptop?
 ================================

 Yes you can!!!
 Different thing is if you will be able to get any relevant proof of work reward, what does not seem very likely talking about the main cryptocurrencies.
 Still DAppNode is a great solutions for hosting your proof of stake nodes and get some coins out of your stake easily and securely stored in your DAppNode, or mine new cryptocurrencies that are CPU mineable and still low difficulty.